katreinhart/askify-api-v2/README.md

 * API routes begin with /api/ and are JWT-token protected.
 * Use the JWT token returned from register or login as an authorization bearer token to access these routes.

-### Work In Progress
-This is a work in progress as of January 2018.

 #### Backlog
 * ~~Use ```https://github.com/auth0/go-jwt-middleware``` go-jwt-middleware to protect routes.~~
+* Update user registration to take fname and cohort ID
+* Implement ```/users/{id}/questions``` GET route to see all users' questions
+* Implement ```/archive``` GET route to get all answered questions with nested answers.
 * Implement Delete functionality?

-* Implement ```/users/{id}/questions``` GET route to see all users' questions
+### Work In Progress
+This is a work in progress as of January 2018.